-- DE class choices must be approved by the funding program.
+- DE class choices must be approved by the public school district program.

-- DE class may not be during hybrid class meeting times.
+- DE classes may not be during HighPoint class meeting times.

-- If a DE class replaces a hybrid class, students may take a study hall instead of the class.
+- If a DE class replaces a HighPoint class, students may take a study hall instead of the class.